Beyond Fear, Uncertainty and Doubt: Today’s IT Job Market

 Our research continues to show robust hiring.
 It’s important to focus on the most powerful information you can find and figure out some way to reduce the signal-to-noise ratio and FUD when it comes to looking into the worldwide job market.
 In fact, the 10-year projected growth for cybersecurity specialists is 242% above the national rate, according to the CompTIA Industry Outlook 2023 report.
 Tech-based job roles are on pace to be the fastest-growing job roles by 2033.
 Cybersecurity analysts will lead the pack.
 Now, there’s some fun news to consider.

 Get more articles like this right in your inbox with CompTIA’s IT Career Newsletter.
-Subscribe today, and you can save 10% off your next CompTIA purchase.
+Subscribe today.

 Email us at [email protected] for inquiries related to contributed articles, link building and other web content needs.